IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 * For online environments, License Service is automatically upgraded with each new operator release.
 * For offline environments, to upgrade License Service to a new version, first uninstall License Service from the cluster and redeploy it.

+    **Note:** The license usage data is stored in the persistent cluster memory and should not be affected by reinstallation of License Service.
+However, it is a good practice to create an audit snapshot before reinstalling License Service as a safety precaution.

 **Related links**